wirelesspt/hexchat/README.md

 This script will automatically install and or update hexchat and otr on gnu debian and gentoo linux based distros like:

-gentoo, pentoo, sabayon, funtoo, mint, debian, ubuntu, kali
+gentoo, pentoo, sabayon, funtoo, mint, debian, ubuntu, kali, raspbian

 Turns insecure private messages automatically into off the record encrypted conversations once a query is started